shjang7/daily_tech_journal/README.md

 The static variable keeps the same value for the class while the instance variable formed by @var_name can have a different value for each instance.

 #### The differences between Session and Cookie (29.jan.2020)
-It is different from the data saving place of user's information.
+It is different from the data saving place of user's information.<br />
-Cookie does not use server's resources, Session uses server's resources.
+Cookie does not use server's resources, Session uses server's resources.<br />
 The session has better at security, and Cookie has better response speed.

 ## Data structures